Mission and Goals

 - Parents of minor children must assume responsibility for their children’s use of the library’s computer equipment.
-Anyone under the age of 18 and his/her parent or guardian must sign the Internet Use Agreement (see Appendix L) in front of library staff before access will be granted.

 - All library computers use hard drive protection software to prevent the installation of new software or saving files.
 Patrons must provide portable storage (discs or flash drives) to save any files created or downloaded on the library’s computers.

 - Printing is available for a nominal fee.

 - Library staff may be available to assist users and answer questions.
 However, they may not have time to provide in-depth instruction or technical assistance.

 - Library staff will not assist any users with inputting personal legal or financial information, including but not limited to passwords, identification numbers, credit card numbers, tax information, bank account numbers, and employment applications.